13.1 POJA-L4317+4617+4604+4605+4606

 (C-D): Survey and detail of arterial constrictors e.g. coronary vessels, reticulin-Weigert, young adult.
 Three coronary arteries (*) with intimal cushions (1) and reinforced with smooth muscle cells in the intima and media.
 Media contains circular and longitudinal smooth muscle bundles extended in the adventitia, coronary vein (v).
 The constrictor arteries in the heart are constructed similarly as in the penis in (A, B).

-Background: Arterial constrictors are specialized arteries with muscular cushions in the intima to regulate the blood flow.
+Background: Arterial constrictors are specialised arteries with muscular cushions in the intima to regulate the blood flow.
 These constrictors are present in areas with regular blood pressure fluctuation such as in the heart muscle (systole-diastole), penile tissue (intumescence-detumescence).

 Title: Arterial constrictors: penile - coronary vessels (human)